skiff2011/fieldvalidator/README.md

 You can also use ```FieldAutoValidator``` to perform field validation as its value changes.
-You have to create ```FieldAutoValidator``` instance instead of ```FieldValidator``` as desriben above and pass ```ValidationCallback``` instance, which will be called when validator changes its state.
+You have to create ```FieldAutoValidator``` instance instead of ```FieldValidator``` as describen above and pass ```ValidationCallback``` instance, which will be called when validator changes its state.
 ```Kotlin
 class YourViewModel() {
   // ...